Wildlife at Aigas

 Please be aware that beavers are only visible at Aigas during the long summer days of May until 1st September.
 Outside this period you will see lots of beaver habitat, including lodges, dams, canals and felled trees, but are unlikely to see the animals themselves.

-As we head into 2015 we are awaiting the Scottish government's determination on the future of beavers in Scotland.
-We hope for and expect a positive outcome and so in a sense our work with beavers is done.
+As we head into 2017 we are delighted that the Scottish Government have finally given beavers legal protection in Scotland and committed to their long term future here.
+In a sense our work with beavers is done.
 Our beaver demonstration project has been a great success and has helped inform thousands of people about the benefits of these amazing creatures.
 We are pround to have been at the forefront of the Scottish beaver debate from the outset.

 The Aigas Beaver Demonstration Project